JBtallgrass/M200/finding/Anlaysis_pairplot.md

-The image you've provided is a pair plot (also known as a scatterplot matrix), which displays the pairwise relationships between different variables in a dataset.
+# Pair plot (also known as a scatterplot matrix),

+which displays the pairwise relationships between different variables in a dataset.
 Each scatterplot shows the relationship between two variables, with points colored by a categorical variable, which in this case appears to be "team" with values from 1 to 19.
 Along the diagonal are density plots for each variable, showing the distribution of values.

 Here's an analysis of the pair plot: